 Master of Science Nursing, Forensics Track, Xavier University (Cincinnati, OH)

-Students take 26 credit-hours of general nursing curriculum, and the forensic program adds another 10 credits.
-The courses are designed to integrate nursing with other healthcare systems and criminal justice, including emphasis on investigating trauma and death.
+Students take 26 credits of general nursing curriculum, and the forensic program adds another 10 credits.
+The courses are designed to integrate nursing with other healthcare systems and criminal justice, including an emphasis on investigating trauma and death.

 This program is open to nurses with a bachelor’s or an associate degree or a diploma at an entry point customized to their particular level of preparation.